We at Hampstead Synagogue would be delighted to help you celebrate the birth of your baby.

 At Hampstead Synagogue it is generally the custom for the father of a baby girl to receive an aliyah (to be ‘called up’) in shul on the earlier of the first Shabbat or first Yom Tov after the birth of his daughter.
 He will then be able formally to give his daughter her Jewish name.

-For more general information, please visit the Babies and Tots section of the United Synagogue Tribe website, the United Synagogue Youth organisation, which offers a free baby gift pack.
+For more general information, please visit the Babies and Tots section of the United Synagogue website.